-The GSA MAS Consolidation happens on October 1, 2019 and will dramatically change the 24 schedules into 1.
-Not acting after these changes could mean non-compliance, resulting in loss of sales.
+The GSA MAS Consolidation happened on October 1, 2019 and dramatically changed the 24 schedules into 1.
+If you're not taking action after these changes, it could mean non-compliance, resulting in loss of sales.
 Are you prepared?
 We’re here to outline everything you need to know about the GSA MAS Consolidation and how to prepare.
 Let’s start with the basics.

 What is GSA?